 - Urge Overkill: Tequila Sundae — Drummer: Blackie Onassis

 - Frank Black: Los Angeles — Drummer: Nick Vincent

 So you can see, they are a fairly varied bunch of songs covering a couple of popular music styles — but they are by no means a fixed playlist — which is also important to avoid boredom.
-I could easily rotate in some Greenday, Stone Temple Pilots, Soundgarden, Alice in Chains and Helmet songs into the Alternative List and Bon Jovi, Sting, Motley Crüe, Van Halen and Whitesnake into the Rock List.
+I could easily rotate in some Stone Temple Pilots, Helmet, Motley Crüe, Van Halen and Whitesnake into the playlists.

 I often wonder what songs other drummers would choose?
 Maybe let me know in the comments below.